OSI-INC/ATD/readme.md

 transaction that has been assigned a class will appear twice: once in the general leger and once in a class leger.

-The ATD process is a web server equipped with a suite of web pages.
-The web server is provided by [PHP](https://www.php.net).
-The website is a collection of pages that make heavy use of hyptertext preprocessing (PHP).
-The combination of server and pages is what we call the "ATD server".
-We communicate with ATD  by connecting to our ATD server with a web browser.
-So far as we can tell, any web browser will do.
+The ATD process is a suit of [PHP](https://www.php.net) pages hosted on a web server.
+The combination of the PHP server and PHP pages is what we call the "ATD server".
+We communicate with the ATD server by connecting to it with any web browser.

 ![ATD Process Schematic](Schematic.gif)

-The schematic above attempts to show the interactions that take place between our browser, the ATD server, the QBO server, and the non-QBO server that hosts the post-authentication redirect.
+The schematic above attempts to show the interactions that take place between our browser, the ATD server, the QBO server, and the non-QBO server that hosts a post-authentication redirect.

 Once we have connected to the ATD server, we enter two long-term access keys provided by Intuit to permit ATD to communicate with our QBO account.
 We